WasiqB/coteafs-selenium/README.md

     prefix: SCR             # screenshot file prefix.
     extension: jpeg         # screenshot file extension.
     capture_on_error: false # screenshot on error.
+    capture_all: true       # always capture screenshot on each event, when true.
 ```

 > **Note:** If you find any config not working, feel free to raise an [issue][].